Thank God the first hour is over and I don't have to talk about Hillary Clinton anymore.

 But it's just more phony baloney plastic banana good time rock and roller stuff from them, folks.

-Bush is an idiot, and they have to hide their own records of their own candidate, because it would take away that weapon from their uh from their arsenal.
+And they have to hide their own records of their own candidate because it would take away that weapon from their arsenal.

-The vote, by the way, on Janice Rogers Brown, five o'clock Wednesday afternoon.
+The vote, by the way, on Janice Rogers Brown, 5 o'clock Wednesday afternoon.

 We have some of it.